tldayan/clipboard-landing-page-master/README.md

 ## Credits

-This project was completed as part of the Clipboard Landing Page challenge provided by [Frontend Mentor](https://www.frontendmentor.io/).
+This project was completed as part of the Clipboard Landing Page challenge by [Frontend Mentor](https://www.frontendmentor.io/).
 The challenge provided the design mockup and assets, and I implemented the code to achieve the desired layout and responsiveness.

 ## License